Welcome to Women in Science programs at the Connecticut Science Center.

 - Ebony Horsewomen: The mission of the Ebony Horsewomen is to empower youth toward successful lives through the use of horses.
-Our goal is to provide Comprehensive Equine Education with profound benefits of Equine and Animal Assisted Growth and Learning, Equine Assisted Therapy, Horsemanship Training, and academic programming to build leaders, deter destructive behavior, and increase academic achievement.
+The goal is to provide Comprehensive Equine Education with profound benefits of Equine and Animal Assisted Growth and Learning, Equine Assisted Therapy, Horsemanship Training, and academic programming to build leaders, deter destructive behavior, and increase academic achievement.

 - Girl Scouts of Connecticut: Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.

 - ManyMentors: Through the power of peer mentoring, ManyMentors will inspire, encourage, and support underrepresented middle and high school students’ interest in, pursuit of and attainment of STEM degrees at universities across the country.